 Little Folks University (Group) - Miles City**

 Little Light of Mine (Family) - Billings

-Little People's Academy LLC (Center) - Bozeman **
+Little People's Academy LLC (Center) - Bozeman** - on hold

 Lolo Preschool & Childcare (Center) - Lolo